Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class1.md

 ## Integers and Bases Worksheet Pt 2 (15 min)

-Each person should fill out the hex section of the [previous worksheet](https://github.com/Make-School-Courses/CS-1.3-Core-Data-Structures/blob/master/Lessons/slides/NumberBasesWorksheet.pdf)
+Each person should fill out the hex section of the [number bases worksheet]

 - Can work with a partner, but you'll need to understand this on your own to do the homework!
 - Tip: write out some basic hex/binary conversions to use for help